MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMMaintenanceWindow.md

 ```

 ### -Confirm

-Prompts you for confirmation before running the cmdlet.
+Add this parameter to prompt for confirmation before running the cmdlet.

 ```yaml
 Type: SwitchParameter